 The drive from San Diego is about 2 1/2 hours, but again you’ll have to consider traffic.
 So leave early!
 From Las Vegas, the drive is 3.5 hours, and from Phoenix it’s 4.5 hours.
 Folks coming from those cities probably won’t be able to do a day trip and may have to stay overnight instead.

-Now then, here are some of the attractions and activities you can do in your one day in Joshua Tree National Park.
+Now then, here are some of the attractions, activities, and things to do in your one day in Joshua Tree National Park.
 Remember to bring water and sunscreen!

 The 1.3-mile Barker Dam Hike is a loop trail that takes a little less than an hour to cover, perfect for day trip visitors to Joshua Tree NP.